Despite much speculation and a flurry of other transfer activity, Barcelona did not manage to sign Neymar last summer.

 Signed to back-up Samuel Umtiti, the Frenchman was thrust into a starting role when his compatriot began suffering from serious injury problems.
 Lenglet is, on paper, not a good compliment to Gerard Pique as both men share the same vulnerabilities to pace – but his timing and positioning have helped him develop fluidly and he has since establish himself as the go-to man at the heart of Barcelona’s defence.

 Arthur was particularly good in the Champions League and one can’t help but feel that with him on the field the Blaugrana wouldn’t have been 3-0 down after the hour mark (when he was finally introduced) at Anfield, but alas.
-With Frenkie de Jong now on the team he should have license to push further forward and really strut his stuff.
-A smash hit.
+At just 23, Arthur has plenty of room for growth and whilst he is a hit, the financial mismanagement of the Barcelona board has led to a shock transfer to Juventus emerging as a possibility.
+It would be a depressing end to his time in Catalunya, but he worked as a signing.

 Signed to replace Paulinho as the go-to tough guy in midfield, Arturo Vidal is exactly that.
-Sure he often can’t pass the ball further than 10 yards but occasionally he’ll produce a beautiful through-ball and he will run himself into the ground 100% of the time.
-There’s something to be said for finding a niche and filling it superbly but Arturo Vidal does exactly that.
+Sure he often can’t pass the ball further than 10 yards but occasionally he’ll produce a beautiful through-ball or score an important goal thanks to his tireless and intelligent movement, and of course he will run himself into the ground 100% of the time.
+There’s something to be said for finding a niche and filling it superbly but Arturo Vidal does that with gusto.
 Rubbish hair, mind.

 Signed on loan to provide cover in defence, Murillo was so useless that he barely even saw the field and Gerard Pique played on through pain anyway.
 It’s hard to miss at just being a back-up and understudy but somehow Murillo managed it.